Cattle have been an important part of human civilization for thousands of years, providing food, labor, and companionship.

 Black Angus are the more common of the two and are known for their solid black coat.
 Red Angus, as their name suggests, have a reddish-brown coat.

-To be real with you, both types are highly valued for their meat, considered some of the best in the industry.
+To be honest, both types are highly valued for their meat, which is considered some of the best in the industry.

-While there are some differences in temperament and size between the two types, they are both highly sought after by ranchers and consumers alike.
+While the two types differ in temperament and size, they are both highly sought after by ranchers and consumers alike.

 20. Brahman Cattle

 This is the last on our list of different types of cattle breeds.
-Brahman cattle are distinctly different types well-suited to hot and humid environments.
+Brahman cattle are distinctly different types and are well-suited to hot and humid environments.

 Originating in India, these cattle are known to resist diseases and pests.